microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 It does not change the behavior of your code, or otherwise change the behavior of TypeScript's checking and emitting process.

+Some examples of code which does not work when `isolatedModules` is enabled.

 #### Exports of Non-Value Identifiers

 In TypeScript, you can import a _type_ and then subsequently export it: